andrescorrada/ground-truth-problems-in-business/competitions/StanfordHAIAIAuditChallenge/README.md

 themselves error correlated on the test sample.
 This raises an AI safety paradox.
 The algebraic nature of the solution gives us a way to mitigate this safety failure.

-### Able to alarm on the failure of their own evaluation assumptions.
+### Algebraic outputs can help alarm when evaluation assumptions are wrong.

 The algebraic evaluator that forms the core of our submission is a deterministic function that produces algebraic numbers.
 It has one big Achilles heel - it only works correctly on